exoplatform/exo-documentation/docs/SpaceTemplates.rst

 ============================

 Sapce templates can be extended in order to add applications.
 Only applications can be added to space templates via extension.
-In order to add some applications to an existing template, "extendSpaceTemplatePlugin" method of the "SpaceTemplateService" will be used in a component plugin.
+In order to add some applications to an existing template, ``extendSpaceTemplatePlugin`` method of the ``org.exoplatform.social.core.space.spi.SpaceTemplateService`` will be used in a component plugin.
 In your portal configuration of your extension, add the following configuration:

     .. code:: xml